PebcakId10t/RBackupPs/README.md

     "MAIL_FROM": "..."
 }
 ```

 The `MAIL_FROM` field is optional and should be a name and email address the way
 they are typically displayed in email clients (`"My Name <my@email.domain>"`).
 This is who the email will appear to have come from.

 Note: Your email server will need to be configured to accept this "lower security"
 login method.
-I'm using a Gmail account configured with an "app password".
+I'm using an account configured with an "app password".

+This uses the `Send-MailMessage` cmdlet, which is deprecated and should not
+be used for secure email tasks.

 ### Filtering